dib-lab/2020-paper-sourmash-gather/manuscript.md

 classification of the known k-mers in the metagenome to specific genomes, in rank order of number of contained hashes.
-Note that in cases where equivalent matches are available at a particular rank, the match is chosen at random.
+Note that in cases where equivalent matches are available at a particular rank, our implementation chooses a match at random.

 In Figure @fig:gather0, we show the results of this iterative decomposition of the mock metagenome from